My essential Mac apps for working from home

 For that reason, I prefer macOS computers over Windows machines.

-My established workflow is just more efficient on a Mac - more so these days when I am working from home due to the Covid-19 pandemic.
+My established workflow is just more efficient on a Mac - more so these days when I am working from home.

 Here are my essential productivity apps for a work-from-home Mac set-up.